 Last but not least there's a lua script to update the recipes directly from the game, so you don't have to wait for me to put out a new version after an update, and you should be able to adapt it to any mods you got installed (haven't tried that though, so the script might need a few tweaks).
 See the Docs sheet in each spreadsheet for more details and link to the script.

-Sheets for 0.17 and 0.18 (same sheet works for both): normal cost recipes, expensive recipes
+Sheets for 1.0: normal cost recipes, expensive recipes

 Older versions (I won't be updating these):